sparksammy/GEMS-NT/SAMLANG.md

 * print - same as echo.
 * print-nlb - print/echo without linebreaks.
 * beep - beeps.
-* math+ - addition of two numbers, for example: math+ 2 3 would output 5.
+* math+ - addition of two numbers, for example: "math+ 2 3" would output 5.
-* math* - like math+ but multiplies, for example math* 2 3 would output 6.
+* math* - like math+ but multiplies, for example "math* 2 3" would output 6.
-* math/ - like math* but divides, for example math/ 6 3 would output 2.
+* math/ - like math* but divides, for example "math/ 6 3" would output 2.
-* math- - like math/ but subtracts, for example math- 6 3 would output 3.
+* math- - like math/ but subtracts, for example "math- 6 3" would output 3.
+* beep-custom - for example, "beep-custom 1500 1000" would output a 1 second beep at 1500hz

 ## Instructions for writing a "Hello, GEMS and SamLang!" app.
 * create a new file using mkfile.